yassine-mdn/attch-reminder/README.md

-# Attach Reminder
+## Attach Reminder

-A simple application to help you remember to attach files to your emails.
+**Attach Reminder** is a Chrome extension designed to ensure you never forget to attach files to your emails.

 ## Features

-- Automatically scans emails for attachment-related keywords.
+- Detects attachment-related keywords in email drafts.
-- Alerts you when you forget to attach a file.
+- Prompts you when you forget to attach a file before sending an email.
-- Easy integration with your email client.
+- Simple and lightweight extension.

 ## Installation

-1. Clone this repository:
+1. Clone this repository to your local machine:

    git clone https://github.com/yassine-mdn/attch-reminder.git

-2. Navigate to the project directory: cd attch-reminder
+2. Open Google Chrome and navigate to chrome://extensions/.

-3. Install the required dependencies: pip install -r requirements.txt
+3. Enable Developer mode (toggle in the top right corner).

-4. Run the application:
+4. Click Load unpacked and select the cloned repository folder.

-   python main.py
+5. The extension will now be added to your browser.

 ## Usage

-- Open the application.
+1. Open your email client (e.g., Gmail) in Chrome.

-- Connect your email client.
+2. Compose an email as usual.

-- Compose your emails as usual, and Attach Reminder will notify you if you forget to attach files.
+3. If attachment-related keywords (e.g., "attached", "attachment") are detected and no files are attached, the extension will remind you to attach files before sending the email.

 ## Contributing